241210008/241210008_COA/Experiment_03/readme_03.md

 ## Objective

-This lab foucuses on the compilation of the program using gdb compiler and helps in understand the core concept of Computer architecture and also the address indexing in the system this experiment helps us in understanding the following points.
+his experiment focuses on compiling and debugging programs using the GDB compiler.
+It helps in understanding key concepts of computer architecture along with memory addressing and indexing within a system.
+The main goals of this experiment are:

-* Basic GDB commands
+Learning basic GDB commands
-* Compiling C code for Stack, Queue, Linked List using gdb
+Compiling and debugging C programs such as Stack, Queue, and Linked List using GDB

 ---

 ## Background Study

-The **GNU Debugger (GDB)** is a powerful tool used to debug programs written in languages like C and C++.
-It allows programmers to:
+The GNU Debugger (GDB) is a widely used debugging tool for programs written in languages like C and C++.
+It allows developers to analyze program execution in detail by:

-* Execute programs line-by-line
+Running code step-by-step
-* Set breakpoints to pause execution
+Setting breakpoints to pause execution
-* Inspect variable values and memory
+Checking variable values and memory contents
-* Trace function calls and logic flow
+Tracking function calls and program flow

-For debugging, programs must be compiled with the `-g` flag, which includes debugging symbols.
+To enable debugging, programs must be compiled with the -g flag, which includes debugging information in the executable.

 ---